gregdan3/gregdan3.github.io/pages/toki-pona/sona/pre-predicates.md

 ::: warning

 Two interpretations are possible here!
 The first means the book was unchanged, and the second means something other than a person changed the book.
-If you want to be clear that the book is unchanged, try `[subject] li ante ala e lipu.` or `lipu li ante ala.`
+If you want to be clear that the book is unchanged, try [lipu li ante ala.]{.tokipona}

 :::